Credit scores explained

 Your credit report doesn’t include details of your salary, religion or any criminal record you might have.

-Employers and landlords can also check your credit report, although they’ll usually only see public record information such as your details on the electoral register, if you’ve been insolvent or have any County Court Judgments against you.
+Employers and landlords can also check your credit report, although they’ll usually only see public record information such as your details on the electoral register, if you’ve been insolvent or have any county court judgments against you.

 Utility companies, insurance providers and mobile phone companies also may check your record if you want credit from them (such as paying your bill in arrears) rather than paying upfront.